numba/numba/docs/source/cuda-reference/kernel.rst

 .. function:: numba.cuda.clz

-   Counts the number of leading zeros in a variable.
+   Counts the number of leading zeros in a value.

 .. function:: numba.cuda.ffs

-   Find the position of the least significant bit set to 1 in a 32 bit integer.
+   Find the position of the least significant bit set to 1 in an integer.

 Control Flow Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~